BTrujillo816/coffee-scale/documentation/Project Template 2.md

 # User Acceptance
 - Given-When-Then criteria
   - Given: Cup and product
-  - When: product detects weight change
+  - When: Product detects weight change
   - Then: Red LED lights up
 - Quantifiable Goals
-  - Pressure sensor can detect weigh change when ball goes inside cup
+  - Pressure sensor can detect weight change when ball goes inside cup
+  - Accompanying sound will go off when the pressure sensor detected the weight change
   - RED led will light up when pressure sensor detect weight change
   - Slide switch will turn on system
   - Batteries are rechargeable